 Sexual Harassment: Certification 130-2014-2015 states: Sexual harassment in the workplace and in the study environment is an illegal and discriminatory act and is against the best interests of the University of Puerto Rico.
 All persons who understand they have been subject to acts of sexual harassment at the University of Puerto Rico may file a complaint and request that the institution investigate, where necessary, and assume the corresponding action by the university authorities.
-If the complainant is a student, he or she must refer his or her complaint to the Office of the Student Ombudsperson or that of the Dean of Students.
+If the complainant is a student, the person must refer the complaint to the Office of the Student Ombudsperson or that of the Dean of Students.